 62-year-old Mark Grenon and his sons Jonathan Grenon, 34; Joseph Grenon, 32; and Jordan Grenon, 26; were each charged with conspiracy to defraud the United States, conspiracy to violate the Federal Food, Drug and Cosmetic Act, and criminal contempt.
 Attorney information wasn’t available.

-According to the complaint, the Grenons are accused of manufacturing, promoting, and selling “Miracle Mineral Solution” (MMS).
-They claimed MMS could treat, prevent, and cure COVID-19, even though the Food and Drug Administration (FDA) has not approved the solution for treatment of COVID-19 or any disease.
+According to the complaint, the three sons with their father are accused of manufacturing, promoting, and selling “Miracle Mineral Solution” (MMS).
+They claimed MMS could treat, prevent, and cure COVID-19, even though the Food and Drug Administration (FDA) has not approved the solution for the treatment of COVID-19 or any disease.

 When MMS is consumed orally, it creates chlorine dioxide—a powerful bleaching agent used in several industries, including water treatment facilities.
 The FDA has issued warnings strongly urging people not to buy or use MMS, explaining that consuming the solution is the same as drinking bleach and can cause serious side effects, such as severe vomiting, low blood pressure, and diarrhea.
 The agency has reportedly received reports of people being hospitalized and dying after drinking MMS.

-The affidavit claims Mark Grenon has repeatedly acknowledged that Genesis is not a religious organization, and that he founded the church to avoid being imprisoned for selling MMS.
+The affidavit claims that one of the sons has repeatedly acknowledged that Genesis is not a religious organization and that he founded the church to avoid being imprisoned for selling MMS.
 The church’s own website reportedly describes Genesis as a “non-religious church.”

 “We continue to protect the public from criminal conduct that takes advantage of the COVID-19 pandemic,” said U.S. Attorney Ariana Fajardo Orshan.
 “Not only is this MMS product toxic, but its distribution and use may prevent those who are sick from receiving the legitimate healthcare they need.
 A United States District Court already has ordered the defendants to stop distributing this product; we will not sit idly by as individuals purposefully violate court orders and put the public in danger.”